JeffreySarnoff/AdjacentFloats.jl/README.md

 # AdjacentFloats.jl

-### Faster versions of nextfloat, prevfloat that work similarly.
+### Versions of nextfloat, prevfloat that are at least as fast.

 #### Copyright © 2017 by Jeffrey Sarnoff.
 Released under the MIT License.